 Read on to discover the signs of dyslexia in a 5 year old:

-• Difficulty with Phonological Awareness: One of the most common signs of dyslexia in young children is difficulty with phonological awareness.
+- Difficulty with Phonological Awareness: One of the most common signs of dyslexia.
 This refers to the ability to identify and manipulate the sounds of language.
 For example, a child with dyslexia may have difficulty identifying the sounds in a word or rhyming words.
 Signs to look out for include the inability to memorise simple nursery rhymes.

-• Difficulty with Letter Recognition: Dyslexic children may also have trouble recognizing and remembering letters.
-They may struggle to learn the alphabet, and may have difficulty differentiating between similar looking letters such as b and d.
+- Difficulty with Letter Recognition: Dyslexic children may struggle to learn the alphabet, and may have difficulty differentiating between similar looking letters such as b and d.

-• Difficulty with Sight Words: Sight words are words that are frequently used in written language and are often difficult to sound out.
-Children with dyslexia may struggle to recognize and remember sight words such as “the,” “and,” and “of.”
+- Difficulty with Sight Words: Children with dyslexia may struggle to recognize and remember sight words such as “the,” “and,” and “of.”

-• Slow Reading Speed: Children with dyslexia often read slowly and struggle to keep up with their peers.
-They may also have difficulty with comprehension, as they may spend so much time decoding words that they are unable to understand the meaning of the text.
+- Slow Reading Speed: Children with dyslexia may also have difficulty with comprehension, as they may spend so much time decoding words that they are unable to understand the meaning of the text.

-• Difficulty with Spelling: They may have trouble spelling words correctly.
-They may have difficulty remembering the spelling of common words and may make frequent spelling errors.
+- Difficulty with Spelling: They may have difficulty remembering the spelling of common words and may make frequent spelling errors.

-• Avoiding Reading and Writing: Children with dyslexia may avoid reading and writing tasks, as they may find them frustrating or anxiety-inducing.
-They may also be self-conscious about their reading and writing abilities, which can lead to feelings of shame or embarrassment.
+- Avoiding Reading and Writing: Children with dyslexia may find reading and writing tasks frustrating or anxiety-inducing.
+They may also be self-conscious about their abilities, which can lead to feelings of shame or embarrassment.

-• Difficulty with Speech: Some dyslexic children may have difficulty with speech, such as trouble with articulation or a delay in speech development.
+- Difficulty with Speech: Some dyslexic children may struggle to articulate their thoughts or have a delay in speech development.
 While not all dyslexic children will have speech difficulties, it is a potential sign to look out for.

 Important to remember….